rach-db/secleaf-q2-ctf-2026/forensics/almost_there.md

 ---

-# Initial Analysis
+# First Impressions

-The challenge provided a ZIP archive:
+The challenge provided a ZIP archive named:

 ```txt
 backup.zip
 ```

-The first step was identifying the file type:
+At first glance, it looked like a normal archive, so I started with the usual checks.

+I identified the file type using:

 ```bash
 file backup.zip